Skip to main content

 };

-- Sensitive information (such as API keys, database connection strings) should be passed via environment variables and not hardcoded in the code
+Sensitive information (such as API keys, database connection strings) should be passed via environment variables and should not be hard-coded in the code.

-- It is recommended to set default values for environment variables to enhance code robustness
+• Set default values for environment variables to enhance code robustness.

-The runtime environment of cloud functions maintains UTC time, which is UTC+0, resulting in an 8-hour time difference from Beijing Time.
+The runtime environment of cloud functions maintains UTC time, which is UTC+0, and has an 8-hour difference from Beijing time.

-You can use time processing libraries or packages in your programming language (such as moment-timezone) to recognize UTC time and convert it to Beijing Time in the +8 time zone.
+You can use language-specific time processing libraries or packages (such as moment-timezone) to recognize UTC time and convert it to UTC+8 (Beijing Time).

 Timezone Handling Example

-const moment = require('moment-timezone'); // Must specify and install dependencies in package.json
+const moment = require('moment-timezone'); // This needs to be specified and installed in package.json

 exports.main = async (event, context) => {